LucDupAtGitHub/PDBP/README.md

 ![](Dotty_Factorial.png)

 Of course, elegance of use is a highly subjective concept.
 Maybe, if you are mathematically inclined, you may consider the `FP` example below to be more elegant.
 However, if you are a mainstream programmer, you, most probably, consider the `Dotty` example below to be more elegant.

 ### Main goal of the library

-The main *goal* of the library is to illustrate that program description based programming using a pointfree style in `Dotty` is
+The *main goal* of the library is to illustrate that program description based programming using a pointfree style in `Dotty` is

- - *powerful* : you can use the full expressive power of monads
+ - *powerful* : you can use the full expressive power of monads,
- - *elegant* : you can use a concise `Dotty` DSL syntax
+ - *elegant* : you can use a concise `Dotty` DSL syntax,
- - *flexible* : you can define many meanings
+ - *flexible* : you can define many meanings,
- - *extendible* : you can introduce extra capabilities by need
+ - *extendible* : you can introduce extra capabilities by need.

 We claim that program description based programming using a pointfree style *naturally leads to deep insights into the nature of programming and computation* since it requires you to reason at an *appropriate level of abstraction*.

 ### More about descriptions

 Below is a comparision between the universe of *programs* and the universe of *paintings*.

-Program descriptions *are* programs (code that is written using a programming language), and giving a *meaning* to program descriptions happens in the universe of programs (code that is written using a programming language).
+Program descriptions *are* programs (code that is written using a programming language).
+Giving a *meaning* to program descriptions happens in the universe of programs (code that is written using a programming language).

 Note that we have been a bit sloppy with our vocabulary, but, hopefully, you get the point.

 Compare this with